 Cash and Cash Equivalents - Cash and cash equivalents include cash on hand and demand deposit accounts.
 The Authority maintains cash balances in financial institutions.
 The bank balances of these deposits at times may exceed federally insured limits.
-The Authority has not experienced any losses in such accounts, and the Authority's management believes it is not exposed to any significant credit risk on cash balances.
-At December 31, 2022, the Authority's uninsured cash balances (prior to outstanding items) totaled \$5,701,917.
+The Authority has not experienced any losses in such accounts.
+At December 31, 2023, the Authority's uninsured cash balances (prior to outstanding items) totaled \$2,360,718.